Mortgage holiday

 Lenders offer varying timeframes for mortgage holidays, generally ranging from a minimum of one month to a maximum of six months.
 The exact duration you can choose depends on both your lender’s policies and your individual financial situation.

-It's essential to weigh your current financial needs against the long-term implications of extending your mortgage payment holiday.
+You must weigh your current financial needs against the long-term implications of extending your mortgage payment holiday.
 Consult with your lender to understand their specific minimum and maximum period options, ensuring your choice aligns with both your immediate and future financial goals.

 Interest accumulation during a mortgage holiday